ApolloAuto/apollo/docs/howto/how_to_collect_map.md

 5、Data Upload

-The collected map data is placed in the /apollo/data/bag directory by default, package them as tar.gz compressed file and uploaded to the [Apollo Data Official Website](http://apollo.baidu.com:8800/hd_map_intro?locale=en-us).
+The collected map data is placed in the /apollo/data/bag directory by default, package them as tar.gz compressed file and upload them to the [Apollo Data Official Website](http://apollo.baidu.com:8800/hd_map_intro?locale=en-us).